nickdoucette24/capstone/README.md

 - As a user, I want to be able to customize what I see on my profile page
 - As a user, I want to be able to follow a race weekend live during all the sessions
 - As a user, I want to be able to pick a team and have it's theme applied to the website
-- As a user, I want to be able to view a list of all drivers and sort by various stats
+- As a user, I want to be able to view a list of all current drivers and sort by various stats
-- As a user, I want to be able to view a list of all teams and sort by various stats
+- As a user, I want to be able to view a list of all current teams and sort by various stats
 - As a user, I want to be able to see the race details each weekend (e.g. tire allocation, track temperatures, weather predictions, etc.)
 - As a user, I want to be able to follow a race session live while also seeing stats that the broadcast doesn't show
 - As a user, I want to be able to follow the current season race by race and see how the championships have progressed over time